front-commerce/developers.front-commerce.com/source/docs/essentials/create-a-ui-component.md

 In Front-Commerce we call UI component any component that is:

-- **Reusable in many contexts** If a component is used only once in the whole application, it might be the sign that it does not exist purely for UI purpose.
+- **Reusable in many contexts** If a component is used only once in the whole application, it might be a smell that it does not exist purely for UI purpose.
 The component most likely needs to be moved to the `theme/modules` folder.
   That's also the reason why we avoid to give names too close to its business use.
 For instance, we don't want to have a UI component that would be called